 Athlete’s foot can cause many irritating symptoms such as dry and flaking skin, itching, and redness.
 Some more severe symptoms can include bleeding and cracked skin, intense itching and burning, and even pain when walking.
 In the worst cases, Athlete’s foot can cause blistering as well.
 Speak to your podiatrist for a better understanding of the different causes of Athlete’s foot, as well as help in determining which treatment options are best for you.

-If you have any questions please feel free to contact one of our offices located in Oradell and Clifton, NJ.
+If you have any questions please feel free to contact our office located in Oradell, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Athlete's Foot 101

 Gaining weight can happen suddenly and at any time.
 Usually you won’t notice the extra weight until your feet start hurting at the end of the day.
 This happens as your feet begin adjusting to carrying more weight.
 Foot swelling and pain are two of the biggest side effects of having gained weight.